173TECH/sayn/docs/tutorials/tutorial_basic.md

 * `tasks`: the tasks of the DAG.

 Each task is defined by a `type` and various properties respective to its `type`.
-In our example, we have two task types:
+In our example, we use two task types:

 * `python`: lets you run a Python process.
 The `load_data.py` is our only `python` task.
 It creates some synthetic logs and loads them to our `tutorial.db` database.
 * `autosql`: lets you write a `SELECT` statement and SAYN then creates the table or view automatically for you.
 Our example has multiple `autosql` tasks which create models based on the logs.